 Saraiya began her position as Denfeld Community School Site Coordinator in 2020.
 She has been working with children in nonprofit settings, including the YWCA Duluth, Boys & Girls Club, and Northwood Children's Services since 2013.
 She attended the Education Studies Program at the University of Minnesota, focusing on Early Childhood Education and Special Education.
 Saraiya specializes in mental health, trauma, and emotional and behavioral needs.
 She currently serves as co-chair for the MLK Planning Committee of the Duluth NAACP.
 She enjoys going on hikes and spending time outside during her free time.
 Saraiya cares deeply about building a safe place for all students to meet their needs and reach their full potential.

 Caitlin Smith started with the Collaborative in September, 2021.
-She has more than six years experience working with youth who have been impacted by homelessness living in permanent supportive housing.
+She brings her experience working with youth who have been impacted by homelessness living in permanent supportive housing.
 She attended UMD’s Unified Early Childhood program and has a passion for understanding brain development and the impacts of trauma on the brain.
 She is an experienced Circle of Security Parenting facilitator and has recently been trained in Restorative Practices.
 Caitlin also serves on the board of The Duluth Center for Women and Children.
 She loves to spend her free time with her loved-ones.
 Any activity by a body of water is her favorite, including paddleboarding, rowing, swimming, fishing, rock-picking, and pontooning.

 Rachel works alongside a collaborative leadership team composed of families, school staff, and community partners to create, strengthen, and maintain the bridge between school and community.
 She has been in her current role since 2016 and has been involved with the Collaborative since 2003, including several years on staff at the Myers-Wilkins site.
 Rachel has a B.A. in Behavioral Arts and Sciences with emphases in Psychology and Education, and more than fifteen years of experience in youth development and full-service community schools.
 She is inspired by the strength and resilience of people around her and a vision of a more hopeful future.
 Rachel is committed to co-creating the conditions of well-being necessary for all people to learn and thrive through authentic connection and collaboration.